 Due to these misconceptions, many gay men in Japan are able to live hidden and with little suspicion, but this comes at the cost of low public awareness of gay issues and a lack of strong LGBT anti-discrimination laws.

 Being a gay expat in Japan (Updated March 2015)

 Expats in Japan come from various societies, each with varying levels of tolerance for LGBT people.
 In your home country, you may be loud, proud and open about your sexuality, but doing so in Japan may cause yourself difficulty.

 We (non-Japanese) are already afflicted with the fact that we are different, and thus will always be treated differently in Japan.
 We already have a pile of “foreigner” stereotypes stacked upon on us.
 Now imagine having all those gay stereotypes you may have finally shaken back home suddenly being dropped on you again, along with the possible anxiety of culture shock and homesickness.
 It would cause a very uncomfortable transition into Japanese society.
 I don’t want to scare anyone, but it’s just a reality of living in a conservative country where the older generation has not accepted this kind of progressive thinking.

-Japanese society is slowly progressing towards understanding sexual minorities better, so my advice is to be cautious about who you come out to, and be aware of how it could have a severe impact on your work and social life.
+Japanese society is slowly progressing towards accepting sexual minorities, so my advice is to be cautious about who you come out to, and be aware of how it could have a severe impact on your work and social life.